Adopting a teen: our 1st adoption story

 More than a decade before we met Lindsey, a spot on the local news touched my heart and planted a seed of an idea about adopting a teen.
 Life went on and I forgot about it.
 Several years after marrying Ken and blending our families, the idea of adoption resurfaced.
-Ken and I talked and prayed about it, and both felt led to pursue adoption through the foster care system — but at that time we weren’t considering a teen.
+Ken and I talked and prayed about it, and both felt led to pursue adoption through the foster care system, but we were not considering adopting a teen.
 We agreed that if either of us got “freaked out” during the process, we’d stop.
 Through all the classes and paperwork, that never happened.
 Finally, everything was submitted, and we waited.

 Our paperwork was misplaced, and it was months before we even knew about it.
 We were frustrated, but we prayed that we would know when the right child came along, and that God would show us this by cutting through the red tape and making the process speedy and relatively easy.

 Frequently asked question: Why did we adopt a teen?

 In May 2009 our caseworker sent us info about a 14-year-old girl named Lindsey.
 Despite that fact that she was older than our file said we intended to adopt, her caseworker felt we’d be a good match.
 We proceeded to the next step.

 Shortly after that email, we had a whirlwind of reviewing Lindsey’s file, teleconferencing with her caseworker, then meeting Lindsey just two days later.
 We never imagined a meeting like that could be anything but awkward, but both caseworkers said it was the most comfortable first meeting they had ever seen.